aravindnc/A-to-Z-List-of-Useful-Node.js-Modules/README.md

 #### HTTP REST Client
 * [`Axios`](https://www.npmjs.com/package/axios) - Promise based HTTP client for the browser and node.js

+* [`method-override`](https://github.com/expressjs/method-override) - Lets you use HTTP verbs such as PUT or DELETE in places where the client doesn't support it.

 #### Job Scheduler & Queueing
 * [`Agenda`](https://www.npmjs.com/package/agenda) - A light-weight job scheduling library for Node.js.